HL7/fhir-udap-security-ig/input/pagecontent/user.md

 ### Client Authorization Request to Data Holder

+Client apps **MAY** use this workflow with data holders that support it, as indicated in the data holder's UDAP metadata as discussed in [Section 2] of this guide.
+A data holder that supports UDAP Tiered OAuth **SHALL** include `"udap"` in the array of scopes returned for the `scopes_supported` parameter in its UDAP metadata.
+When registering with a data holder that supports Tiered OAuth as per [Section 3] of this guide, client apps that intend to use the Tiered OAuth workflow **SHALL** include `udap` in the list of scopes requested in the `scope` parameter of their registration request.

-The client app indicates the preferred Identity Provider to the data holder as per Section 2 of the [UDAP Tiered OAuth] specification by modifying the authorization endpoint request described in [Section 4.1] for consumer-facing apps or [Section 5.1] for business-to-business apps as follows:
+To begin the workflow, the client app indicates the preferred Identity Provider to the data holder as per Section 2 of the [UDAP Tiered OAuth] specification by modifying the authorization endpoint request described in [Section 4.1] for consumer-facing apps or [Section 5.1] for business-to-business apps as follows:
 1. Add `udap` to the list of scopes provided in the value of the `scope` query parameter, and
 1. Add the extension query parameter `idp` with a value equal to the base URL of the preferred OIDC IdP.